MuseofMoose/SearchSelect/README.md

   * Improve optionLabelKeys parsing.
   * Pull the plug on Legacy Support
   * Instead of requiring an "id" attribute on options, allow specification of a custom attribute to ID by.
+  * Change names of index and display_name attributes so they are less likely to conflict with passed in objects.